Skip To Main Content

 According to the McKinney-Vento Act, students and families experiencing homelessness are defined as lacking a fixed, regular and adequate nighttime residence, including students/families who are:

-• Sharing the housing of other persons due to loss of housing or economic hardship
+• Sharing the housing of others due to loss of housing, economic hardship, or similar reason

-• Living in motels, hotels, trailer parks or camping grounds due to the lack of adequate accommodations
+• Living in motels, hotels, or camp grounds due to the lack of alternative accommodations

 • Unaccompanied youth who are not in the physical custody of a parent or guardian